 Do you have to file a tax return?

 Generally, if your taxable income exceeds the minimum tax-free threshold, you must lodge a tax return.
-If you are an Australian resident (but not a primary producer or, in some cases, under 18 years old) the tax-free threshold is $18 200 (as at 1 July 2020).
+If you are an Australian resident (but not a primary producer or, in some cases, under 18 years old) the tax-free threshold is $18 200 (for the income year ending 30 June 2022).
 The availability of various rebates means that, even if you earn more than the threshold, you may not have to pay tax, although you do have to lodge a tax return.

 If you are not a resident of Australia for tax purposes, you need to lodge returns if you derive income that is taxable in Australia, other than income from which withholding tax has been deducted.

 In some cases, you may need to lodge a tax return even where you have not reached a tax-free threshold.
 For example, you may work for only a short time but have had taxation instalments withheld from your pay.
-Even though you have earned less than the tax-free threshold, you A document that sets out what a person wants to happen to their money and other property after they die. have to complete a tax return in order to receive a refund of the tax that has been withheld.
+Even though you have earned less than the tax-free threshold, you will have to complete a tax return in order to receive a refund of the tax that has been withheld.
 Resident companies (except not-for-profit companies), partnerships, trusts and superannuation funds are required to file returns regardless of income.
 Not-for-profit companies (which include most clubs and associations) have to file a return if their taxable income exceeds $416.

 Which tax return do you file?